 The first lecture was delivered by Professor Pauline Lipman of the University of Illinois, Chicago, in Bangalore and Delhi in November 2018.

-Professor Andy Green from Institute of Education of the University College London (UCL), gave the second lecture in Delhi and Mumbai in February 2019.
+Professor Andy Green from the Institute of Education of the University College London (UCL), gave the second lecture in Delhi and Mumbai in February 2019.

-The Third lecture is going to be delivered by Professor Ute Frevert, from Max Planck Institute for Human Development in November 2019 in Kolkata and Delhi.
+The third lecture is going to be delivered by Professor Ute Frevert, from the Max Planck Institute for Human Development in November 2019 in Kolkata and Delhi.

 The talk will be about the power of public shaming and humiliation in the modern world.
 Such strategies were either meant to punish and reintegrate a person who had violated social norms, or to debase and stigmatize those whom others wanted to exclude from groups or society at large.
 The talk follows the development of such practices since the late eighteenth century in legal, education and foreign policies, mainly with regard to Europe, China, and India.
 It focuses on the concept of human dignity and why this has become paramount.

 26 February 2019, TISS Naoroji Campus, Mumbai